top of page

 5. Open feedback (willing to engage in positive and negative criticism)

-Along with mutual respect and cultural communication, there are also practical ways to build your CQ.
+Along with mutual respect and cultural communication, there are practical ways to build your CQ.
 One of the best ways to understand different groups is to observe their rituals.
-From personal celebrations to community and religious events, cultures are largely defined by the things they share.
-If you want to go deeper, there are lots of ways to participate in different cultures and learn lessons from the inside out.
+From personal celebrations to community and religious events, cultures are largely defined by what they share.
+If you want to go deeper, there are many ways to participate in different cultures and learn lessons from the inside out.

-To develop a healthy company culture based on strength and diversity of both people and thought, it's important to develop new leader skills that embrace difference and promote positive change.
-Promote working relationships based on mutual respect, teach people to appreciate different belief systems, and seek out uncomfortable situations in order to grow as a collective.
+To develop a healthy company culture based on the strength and diversity of both people and thought, it's important to develop new leadership skills that embrace differences and promote positive change.
+Promote working relationships based on mutual respect, teach people to appreciate different belief systems, and seek out uncomfortable situations to grow as a collective.

 If you want to develop a higher level of cultural awareness and become a better global citizen, we are here to support that goal.
 Contact our Tough Convos team to learn more.